IVPN is a small Gibraltar-registered service that has been preserving its customers’ privacy since 2009.

 IVPN operates its own DNS servers, a welcome extra touch which helps to ensure your online activities can't leak to third parties.

-An unusual multi-hop feature enables routing your traffic through two VPN servers.
-For example, you could have the client connect to the VPN in London, travel through the network to New York, then head to its destination.
+A multi-hop feature enables routing your traffic through two VPN servers.
+For example, you could have the client connect to the VPN in London, travel through the network to New York, then on to the destination website.
 That website only sees your New York IP address, and even if the New York server is compromised, anyone monitoring it will still only see the London IP address rather than yours.

 IVPN explains that it holds your email address only, and optionally some form of payment ID, such as a PayPal account name.
 But you can avoid this by paying via Bitcoin, or even cash, and you can ask the company to delete your data if you close your account.

-There's the usual list of locations, for instance, with a ping time to give you an idea of their distance.
-But there's no favorite system, no search box, no filters, not even a 'last used' box.
-The list isn't even sorted alphabetically.
+The location picker is simple, with no extras beyond a ping time to give you an idea of server distance.
+But there's no favorite system, no search box, no filters, not even a 'last used' list.

 Our final privacy tests ended the review on a positive note, as IVPN passed with ease: all our new IPs were in the advertised locations, and there were no WebRTC or DNS leaks to give away our real identity.

-IVPN doesn't have many locations, but some of the servers you get are very fast, and you're protected by one of the clearest no-logging policies around.
+IVPN's network is relatively small, but the clients are easy to use, with some unusually powerful tweaks and settings, and you're protected by one of the clearest no-logging policies around.
 It's a likeable alternative to VPNs which make big promises they can't deliver – and the service offers a three-day trial to check it out for yourself.

 - We've also highlighted the best VPNs